 - Avoiding use of inquiries that are considered unacceptable by EEO standards during the recruiting process;

-- Investigating complaints forwarded by Career and Corporate Connections regarding EEO noncompliance and seeking resolution of such complaints.
+- Investigating complaints forwarded by the Business Career Center regarding EEO noncompliance and seeking resolution of such complaints.

-8) Employing organizations will maintain the confidentiality of student information, regardless of the source, including personal knowledge, written records/reports, and computer databases.
-There will be no disclosure of student information to another organization without the prior written consent of the student, unless necessitated by health and/or safety considerations.
+9) Employing organizations will maintain the confidentiality of student information, regardless of the source, including personal knowledge, written records/reports, and computer databases.
+There will be no disclosure of student information to another organization without the prior written consent of the student unless necessitated by health and/or safety considerations.

-Contact the Career and Corporate Connections at Connect@smeal.psu.edu if you have any questions.
+Contact the Business Career Center at SmealCareers@smeal.psu.edu if you have any questions.